Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Under Processing:**

-    - In This stage, Waiting to Process the Vacation Settlement in Finance portal.
+    - In This stage, Waiting to Process the Vacation Settlement in **Finance Portal**.

     -  In Case and Task Management, waiting the request in **Under Process** stage.